 4 Dangers of Posting Children’s Pictures on Social Media

-Posting images of your child on social media is a cute act, especially if your kid is cute (no, not every kid is cute).
+Posting images of young children on social media is a cute act, especially if your kid is cute (no, not every kid is cute).
 But sharing photos of your child might not be the smartest thing to do given the dangers that come with it.
+Why you should not post children’s pictures on Facebook you ask?
+Because it can be dangerous.

 The dangers of posting children’s pictures on social media are as follows: